-The House of One Thousand Eyes has made the Amy Mathers Teen Book Award shortlist.
-Winners announced at a gala event in Toronto on October 15, 2019.
+Well, this happened.
+The 2019 TD Canadian Children’s Literature Awards were held in Toronto on October 15, and The House of One Thousand Eyes won the Amy Mathers Teen Book Award.
 This past spring/summer, the book won the Foreword Indies Book Award (YA), as well as the Next Generation Indie Book Award (YA), and was a finalist for the Arthur Ellis Awards for Excellence in Canadian Crime Writing.

 Very excited to announce that I am now being represented by Hilary McMahon of Westwood Creative Artists.

 The House of One Thousand Eyes came out on September 11th and has been named a Kirkus Best Book of 2018.

 The blog tour was awesome and included this fabulous manicure (those aren’t my nails, unfortunately!):

 Kirkus Reviews calls the novel “A stunning and compassionate portrait of a young woman fighting to retain her sense of self under a repressive regime.”
 Read the entire starred review here.
 Netgalley says: “Not your usual setting, not your usual story, and certainly not the usual ending.”
 The full review is here.
 Quill and Quire calls it “captivating” and “beautifully rendered.”